5 Must-Haves for Successful Hotel Social Media Content

 In fact, social media is no longer a luxury.
-It is now a necessity in hotel marketing for any small business looking to engage with guests and drive direct bookings.
+If you are a small hotel business looking to engage with guests and drive direct bookings, you need it.

-The book isn’t just another marketing script that leaves you with a can-do feeling but no clear action plan.
-Vaynerchuk outlines a simple formula that’s easy to follow and offers practical advice that you can actually put to use right away.
+The book isn’t another marketing script that leaves you with a can-do feeling but no clear action plan.
+Vaynerchuk outlines a simple formula with practical advice that you can actually use.

 Business is like boxing

-According to Vaynerchuk, marketers should take a similar approach in their strategies as boxers do in the ring: wear down their opponents with light jabs until they find the perfect opening to deliver the knockout punch (aka go in for the sale).
+Marketers’ strategies should be like boxers in the ring, says Vaynerchuk.
+Wear down your opponents with light jabs until you find the perfect chance to deliver the knockout punch.
+In this case, go in for the sale.

-But there’s one main difference for marketers: “Jab, jab, jab” really means “Give, give, give.”
+But there’s one main difference for marketers: “Jab, jab, jab” means “Give, give, give.”

-When someone meets your brand for the first time, you want to give as much value as you can, before going in for the right hook by delivering a call-to-action (CTA).
+When someone encounters your brand for the first time, you want to give as much value as you can.
+Hold off before going in for the right hook by delivering a call-to-action (CTA).

 Vaynerchuk says the perfect right hook consists of three characteristics: